n303p4/kitsuchan-2/CONTRIBUTING.md

 * Use `pylint` for your linting and do your best not to annoy it.
 Minor warnings are okay, though.
     * For example, global instance variables can be in lowercase.
 That's fine.
 Global constants should be uppercase, though.
+* In regards to the above, it is **strongly** recommended that you use a text editor with support for linting.
+It will make your life much easier.
 * Maximum line length is 100 characters.
 * To handle HTTP requests and responses in your commands, use `ctx.bot.session`, which is an `aiohttp.ClientSession`.
 If you're unfamiliar, read up on